 Why Does My Cat Lick Me?
 This article is verified by a vet

-If you've observed two feline friends that are particularly fond of each other, you might have seen them grooming one another.
-They tenderly lick each other’s coats.
-But many cat owners wonder, what does it mean when my cat licks me?
+If you know two cats that are particularly fond of each other, you might, with a bit of luck, catch them grooming one another.
+They’ll lovingly lick each other’s coats.
+However, many cat owners ask, “Why does my cat lick me?”:

-Cat licking has many different meanings.
+Cats’ licking can have many different meanings.

 Why Do Cats Lick Each Other?